dnsimple/dnsimple-elixir/README.md

   rate_limit_reset: 1482745464}}
 ```

 The log level used for this is `debug`.
-If you want to disable the logging you will have to configure the logging level of your app.
+If you want to disable it you will have to configure the logging level of your app (as it's set to `debug` level by default).

 ```elixir
 config :logger, level: :info